Understand the procedures needed to deal with difficulties in the workplace and employment relationship

 The employer should train and support all line managers to ensure that they are confident and competent to carry out disciplinary meetings.
 HR should advise about relevant legislation and the organisation’s own policies and procedures, and how to prepare for and conduct interviews and meetings.

 Ensure everyone involved in conducting the disciplinary process understands the importance of following the correct procedure; even if the case against an employee seems proven, the individual may still be treated unfairly if the correct procedures aren’t followed.

 Ensure all the facts are investigated, including consulting the individual’s personal file for relevant information, and plan how to approach the meeting.

 Make sure the letter inviting the employee to the meeting states why they’ve been asked to attend and that they may have a companion present.

 Give the individual reasonable notice, ideally more than 72 hours.

 Before the meeting, provide appropriate statements from the individuals involved, together with any key information both parties intend to rely on.

 Make sure another manager can be present to take detailed notes and help conduct the interview.

 Never pre-judge the outcome of the interview before hearing the employee's perspective.

-Start the interview by stating the complaint to the employee and referring to appropriate statements from other individuals/witnesses.
+Start the interview by stating the complaint to the employee and referring to appropriate statements from witnesses.

 Give the employee plenty of opportunity to put forward their side of the story and call any supporting witnesses.